Get Started Today With a Baby Sign Language Chart!

 Signing (in any language) is known to enhance learning ability by establishing language connections in the brain.

-Children who learn sign develop larger vocabularies at earlier ages than their non-signing peers.
+Children who learn sign language develop larger vocabularies at earlier ages than their non-signing peers.
 Early communication and language development also play a role in behavior.

 Children who can communicate their needs and wants are often happier.